This park is currently closed due to fire hazard.

-- Attention Hunters – 2015 changes to the hunting and discharge of firearms in the Empire Valley Ranch Corridor. (for details see link under Hunting icon below).
+Changes to the hunting and discharge of firearms in the Empire Valley Ranch Corridor were made in 2015.

 Churn Creek Protected Area was established in 1995 following recommendations in the Cariboo-Chilcotin Land Use Plan.
 It is one of five large protected areas across BC that has been established primarily for the conservation of grassland ecosystems.
 The Protected Area also reflects the historic importance of the Churn Creek area to First Nations, ranching, hunting, mining, and recreation.
 This area supports an operating ranch, where carefully managed cattle grazing continues.
 In 1998, the provincial government purchased the historic Empire Valley Ranch located within the Protected Area, and added the land to the Churn Creek Protected Area.

 Churn Creek Protected Area offers opportunities for hiking, horseback riding, wildlife viewing, mountain biking and nature appreciation.
-Here is more information on horseback riding and ethics at Churn Creek.
 Low impact, dispersed, non-motorized outdoor recreation that does not detract from the values of the area is permitted, but recreation will be managed to protect the natural ecological integrity of the area.
 ATVs and motorcycles are prohibited, and trucks and cars must stay on existing roads only.
 Driving on the grasslands is strictly prohibited.